WCTE/CosmicAnalysis/README.md

 ```
 This creates the bad channel list for run 1766.

+fiTQun reconstruction is run with the bad channel being masked, and the output is stored in `/eos/experiment/wcte/MC_Production/v1.4.1/cosmics/mdt/fiTQun/`.

 ### AnalyzeCosmics.c
-To select muons that enter through the top cap and exit through the bottom cap, create a set of plots in `fig/` to study cut values on number of PMT hits and charge ratios in different sections (top cap, barrel, bottom cap).
+To select muons that enter through the top cap and exit through the bottom cap, a set of plots is created in `fig/` to study cut values on number of PMT hits and charge ratios in different sections (top cap, barrel, bottom cap).
 ```
 root -l -b -q AnalyzeCosmics.c\(false,false\) root -l -b -q AnalyzeCosmics.c\(false,true\)